 There is certain evidence that will aid your experienced Boston workers’ compensation attorney in demonstrating that the employee’s workplace injury was a major cause in the current incapacitating condition.
 Some helpful pieces of evidence are as follows:

-If a workers’ compensation insurance company denies your claim arguing your injuries and disability are due to a pre-existing condition, hire our workers’ compensation attorneys immediately.
+If a workers’ compensation insurance company denies your claim arguing your injuries and disability are due to a pre-existing condition, hire our team of lawyers immediately.

 Contact the Law Offices of Jeffrey S. Glassman today for a free and confidential consultation.